shakebugs/shake-docs/docs/ios/configuration-and-data/custom-forms.md

 - **[Attachments](#attachments)** This element allows users to attach files or other relevant materials to their submission, providing additional context and information to help facilitate resolution.
 This can include images, videos, documents, or other relevant files.

 :::note
-Note that the Title, Inspect button, and Attachments elements can only be added once to the form.
+Note that the Title, Inspect button, and Attachments elements can only be added to the form one-time.
 If multiple instances of these components are included, only the first instance will be displayed on the screen
 :::note